A portmanteau of two Filipino parents

 Anak

 We don’t get called by our names.
-We get addressed the same way: Anak.
+We get addressed the same way: anak.
 The Filipino word for ‘child’.
-Although, when you Google Translate it, it comes up with the word ‘son’, which might be a little more fitting since it seems like my mum is only addressing my brother when I hear her say it.
+Although, when you Google Translate it, it comes up with the word ‘son’, which might be a little more fitting since it seems like Mum’s only ever addressing my brother when I hear her say it.
 Not for any logical reason.
 Maybe it was her tone.

 My brother and I were always together when we were younger.
 Everywhere he went, I would want to go.
-Every show or film he’d watch, I’d watch.
+Every show or film he watched, I would watch.
 Every opinion he had, I would have.
 We even shared a bed.
 It was a queen, and I took the left side that was pressed against the wall, while my brother took the right side, closest to the door.

 We were inseparable.